blitz/epoxy-harden/README.md

 ## Overview

-The core idea of epoxy is to move as much complexity of the running system to build time and minimize mutable state at runtime.
+The core idea of epoxy is to move complexity of the running system to build time and minimize mutable state at runtime.
 This is primarily achieved by specializing boot images for a specific target system and workload and statically allocating all data structures in the kernel.
 The kernel itself can use other properties of the target system to further simplify the running image, but this is not in scope for this document.

 ![Epoxy Build Overview](doc/epoxy.svg)

 The tool receives the following inputs:

 - a system description,
 - a workload description,
 - the userspace binaries referenced in the workload description,